BurimD/slate/source/index.html.md

 }
 ```

+When updating current User do not send an email Field.
 Use this endpoint to create or update a new user.
 Empty ID fields creates a new user.
 No user created if invite does not exist.
 Invite deleted. iid=man user is a manager.

 `GET http://sdev.tryoration.com/v1_5/sales/putUser/iid/sessionid`